-A 'very confident' Georgia Hall was pleased to take trickier pin positions and a mishap at the 15th in her stride as she produced another fine round at Carnoustie to enter the weekend firmly in contention to lift her second AIG Women’s Open.
+A 'very confident' Georgia Hall was pleased to take trickier pin positions and a mishap at the 15th in her stride as she produced another fine round at Carnoustie to enter the weekend firmly in contention to secure her second AIG Women’s Open title.

-The 2018 Champion was out early with Megan Khang and Louise Duncan and backed up yesterday’s 68 with a three-under-par round of 69 to share the lunchtime clubhouse lead with Mina Harigae.
+The 2018 Champion was out early with Megan Khang and Louise Duncan and backed up Thursday's 68 with a three-under-par round of 69 to share the lunchtime clubhouse lead with Mina Harigae.

 Three front-nine birdies got the 25-year-old’s day off to a bright start and she had the outright lead heading down the 15th, only for a double-bogey to set her back.

-But Hall recovered to par the last three holes and put herself in prime position for a weekend challenge.
+But Hall recovered to par the difficult final three holes and put herself in prime position for a weekend challenge.